Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The bijection between Gordon marking of a partition and a lattice path

 There is one $1$-cluster in $\mu$, so we add one peak with relative height one to the lattice.

-Then we move the peak with relative one to the right twice.
+Considering that $\pi^{(1)}=(2)$, we move the peak with relative one to the right twice.

-At last, we get a Lattice path with one peak whose relative height is one and weight is $5$, two peak whose relative are two and weight are $3$ and $16$ as well as three peaks whose relative height are $3$ and weights are $12$, $23$ and $34$.
-Then the major index of this Lattice path is $5+3+16+12+23+34=93=|\lambda_0|$. \end{exam}
+At last, we get a lattice path with one peak whose relative height is one and weight is $5$, two peaks whose relative height are two and weight are $3$ and $16$ as well as three peaks whose relative height are $3$ and weights are $12$, $23$ and $34$.
+The major index of this lattice path is $5+3+16+12+23+34=93=|\lambda_0|$. \end{exam}